On this page

 Country of origin on wine labels

-All New Zealand grape wine must be labelled with its country or countries of origin.
 If the wine includes imported wine in the blend, this must be indicated on the label.
-This is specified in the Wine Regulations 2006.
-Refer to:
+This is specified in the Wine Regulations 2021.

 The 85% rule applies to wine labelled for retail sale.
 It does not apply to wine sold in bulk.